About WhatsApp and elections

 - Empowering users to counteract misinformation

 WhatsApp operates differently than public forms of social media and so we have developed our approach within the context of providing a private messaging service.
-For example, our service was not designed as a platform to grow an audience and does not use algorithms to prioritize the order of messages people receive.
-People most often use WhatsApp to communicate with others they already know.
+For example, our service was not designed as a platform to grow an audience, does not use algorithms to prioritize the order of messages people receive, and there is no in-app search or discoverability for unconnected people or groups.
+People most often use WhatsApp to communicate with others they already know - and you need their phone numbers to contact them.
+Most messages sent on WhatsApp are individual, 1 on 1 conversations.

 Maintain private nature of our service

 End-to-end encryption: WhatsApp provides end-to-end encryption by default to protect people's conversations from hackers, criminals, and other cyber threats.
+That means that nobody - including WhatsApp - can read or listen to your message.
 Election experts have argued providing strong security is critical to protecting people’s messages, including political speech and discussions of candidates and their campaigns.

 Forward limits: We set a limit on forwarding messages to just five chats at once, making WhatsApp one of the few technology companies to intentionally constrain sharing.
 This reduced the amount of forwarded messages on WhatsApp by over 25%.